Kacper-Arendt/CodeCracks/README.md

 :white_check_mark: Connecting Server with Frontend: Connect the frontend to the backend server using APIs.

-:wrench: Deployment: Deploy the application to a cloud platform or a web server.
+:white_check_mark: Deployment: Deploy the application to a cloud platform or a web server.

+:wrench: Authentication:
+  - Registration :wrench:
+  - Login :white_large_square:

 :white_large_square: Database: Implement a database to store app data.

 :white_large_square: Core: Basic app layout.

-:white_large_square: Authentication: Implement authentication for users to log in and secure their data.

 :white_large_square: Notes: Implement the notes feature.